 iCloud Music Library lets you compare your entire library with the iTunes music catalog: If it finds the same song, it lets you stream or download it from iTunes, to any of your Apple devices, immediately or for as long as you stay a subscriber.
 If it doesn't find the same song, it uploads your version and lets you stream it just the same.
 Because your music is always available on Apple's servers, it works like a backup, making sure you don't lose your collection even if you lose your device.

 iCloud Drive is Apple's online storage service for documents.
-It's a central repository that Mac and iOS apps alike can access and store to.
+It's a central repository that Mac and iOS apps alike can access and store in.
 Create a Pages document on your iPad, save it, and access it later on your Mac.
 Most App Store apps also support iCloud Drive which means no matter what apps you choose to use, your files are at your disposal at all times, no matter what Apple device you're working from.
 Since iOS 11, Apple updated iCloud Drive on iPhone and iPad with the Files app, which works very similar to iCloud Drive did prior to the update.

 How to use iCloud Keychain

 iCloud Keychain tries to bring sanity to password management.
 If you save a password in Safari on your Mac for use later, iCloud Keychain can sync that same convenience to Safari on your iPhone or iPad. iCloud Keychain can also store credit cards, addresses, and other personal details so you can easier fill out forms when you need to.
 Need to generate a strong password for a new account? iCloud Keychain can do that too!